open-telemetry/opentelemetry-collector-releases/CONTRIBUTING.md

     - `Dockerfile`: Defines how to build the container image for the distribution.
     - `manifest.yaml`: Used with the OpenTelemetry Collector Builder (`ocb`) to generate the sources for the distribution.

-- **`configs/`**: Due to an incompatibility between `goreleaser` and the repository structure, default configuration files to be included in the container images are placed here instead of within the distribution's main directory.

 - **`scripts/`**: Contains scripts used by the main `Makefile` to automate various tasks.

 ---